+The Board found that subsequent to the time period at issue in this case, CMS essentially adopted the Board's methodology for calculating VDA payments.
 The Board stated that in the preamble to 2018 IPPS Final Rule, CMS prospectively changed the methodology for calculating the VDA.
-The Board noted that the new methodology is very similar to the methodology it uses, and requires Medicare contractors to compare the estimated portion of the DRG payment that is related to fixed costs, to the hospital's fixed costs, when determining the amount of the VDA payment (this amount continues to be subject to the cap specified in 42 C.F.R. § 412.92(e)(3)).
+The Board noted that the new methodology is very similar to the methodology it uses, and requires Medicare contractors to compare the estimated portion of the DRG payment that is related to fixed costs, to the hospital's fixed costs, when determining the amount of the VDA payment (this amount continues to be subject to the cap specified in 42 C.F.R. § 412.108(d)(3)).
 The Board noted that the preamble to the 2018 IPPS Final Rule makes this change effective for cost reporting periods beginning on or after October 1, 2017 explaining that it will "remove any conceivable possibility that a hospital that qualifies for the volume decrease adjustment could ever be less than fully compensated for fixed costs as a result of the application of the adjustment."